WANT TO START YOUR OWN PODCAST BUT NEED A LITTLE HELP?GRAB MY GUIDE

 The length of your podcast

-Generally, the longer your show, the more time it takes to edit because…shock horror…you’ve got more audio to get through.
+Generally, the longer your show, the more time it takes to edit because you’ve got more audio to get through.

-That’s a number that surprises most people so it’s a good idea to practice before you get started so you know how much time it’s going to take you.
+That number surprises most people so it’s a good idea to practice before you get started so you know how much time it’s going to take you and factor that in.

 Technically, the shorter the length of your recording, the less time you’ll need to have your head stuck in audio editing software but it’s still a long process (if you’re doing it right).